Revochat/.github/profile/README.md

-### 🔒 Revochat is a project that aims at providing a secure and decentralised way to communicate via private messages, group chat and servers.
+### 🔒 Revochat is a project that aims at providing a secure way to communicate via private messages, group chat and servers.

-### 💻 The backend of the application is proprietary but open source to respect your data privacy and security.

 ### ❤️ Support us by starring and sharing the project !